happy12wedf/pavlov-role-playlists/README.md

 Automatically opens Spotify playlists based on your Pavlov role icons.
 Detects roles on your screen and launches the corresponding playlist in the Spotify desktop app.

+## how to add uri (zeze)
+make a spotify playlist  (eg. https://open.spotify.com/playlist/5iNepJl1wuY6Fw4eyJXV0z?si=cd5ef7d8e3eb4643&pt=29d914d193f80853808487f4e6276f44) get the string after playlist and before ? so 5iNepJl1wuY6Fw4eyJXV0z and remove YOUR_INNOCENT_URI and replace it with the string so spotify:playlist:5iNepJl1wuY6Fw4eyJXV0z

 ## Features

 * Detects Pavlov roles in real-time using screen capture.